-What Do You Mean by "Genealogical Grants"?
+What Do You Mean by "Genealogy Grants"?

 If you represent an organization which serves the genealogical community at large - or if you serve a smaller community (perhaps you produce a family newsletter, host a website, organize reunions or some such thing) -- and find yourself shy of necessary funds, please consider filling out the form below to apply for a small grant.
 I will review all submissions and periodically select one for a donation.
-My goal is one per month.
+My goal is one per quarter.
 Submissions will remain active candidates for six months from the date of receipt.
 Hint: I find myself drawn to innovative ideas that can serve as a model to others!
 Why not give it a go?

 I'm just one person, so I can only give small amounts, but I'm operating on the optimistic principle that every little bit helps.
 For the few minutes it takes to complete this form, you may be able to buy that handful of books or that scanner that's been on your wish list for so long.

 There is none.
 Honest.
 I have had so much fun with genealogy for three decades and have benefited from the help of countless other genealogists.
 Now it's my turn to give back to the genealogical community.

 Read More about Megan's Seton Shields Genealogy Grant program in this Wall Street Journal article